 From Godrevy Point you have nearly 3.5 km (2 miles) of sandy beach backed by a large sand dune system that ends at the estuary.
 Although, this is a single stretch of beach at Halye it is divided into separate beaches based on the various access points.

 Opposite Hayle, you have the historic harbour town of St. Ives with a selection of beaches, the Tate St Ives gallery and small lanes of independent shops and great selection of places to eat.

-10 km (6 miles) along the coast from St Ives is Zennor Head, a promontory of granite cliffs 60m – 95m (200 ft – 314 ft) above sea level.
+10 km (6 miles) along the coast from St Ives is Zennor Head, a promontory of high granite cliffs.
 The headland is flanked by two coves, Pendour and Porthzennor.
-Just a further 1.6 km (1 mile) to the west you have Gurnard’s Head and that has two small coves to the east; Treen Cove and Rose-an-Hale Cove.
+Just a further 1.6 km (1 mile) to the west you have Gurnard’s Head, with two small coves to the east; Treen Cove and Rose-an-Hale Cove.
 This stretch of coastline has various remains of tin and copper mines.

-Now a further 6.5 km (4 miles) is Pendeen Lighthouse, also known as Pendeen Watch, that sits on a headland and is a critical light protecting this stretch of coast before Land’s End.
+Now a further 6.5 km (4 miles) is Pendeen Lighthouse, also known as Pendeen Watch.
+The light sits on a headland and is a critical light protecting this stretch of coast before Land’s End.

 The next 5 km (3 miles) has dramatic cliffs and takes you to Cape Cornwall which is England’s only cape.
-This was at one time thought to be the most westerly point in England but Land’s End was proven to take that crown, although we strongly recommend a visit as it is less commercial than its more westerly neighbour.
+This was thought to be the most westerly point in England but Land’s End was proven to take that crown.
+We strongly recommend a visit as it is less commercial than its more westerly neighbour.

 Cot Valley is a beautiful tree-lined valley where the small stream enters the Atlantic at Porth Nanven Cove.